dustinpfister/hexo_sitesource/source/_posts/hexo-theme-start.md

 ## Templates and index.ejs

-Along with the layout.ejs there should at the very least be an index.ejs file as well.
+Along with the main layout.ejs there should at the very least be an index.ejs file as well.
 This index.ejs template is what will be rendered in the event that no other more appropriate template is available.

 ```ejs
 <% if(page.posts){ %>